 ppo

-Physical therapy clinic owners find that the financial reality of their practice fails to match the high volume of patients they treat.
-You might see a record number of patients while your net revenue remains flat.
+Physical Therapy clinic owners find that revenue doesn't match the high volume of patients they treat.

-One common and often invisible reason for this discrepancy involves the aggressive use of Workers' Comp & Auto network reductions and PPO repricing tactics by insurance carriers.
+One common reason is Workers' Comp & Auto network reductions and PPO repricing tactics by insurance carriers.

 The Mechanics of the "Silent PPO" and Underpayment

-However, while these contracts can drive traffic to a clinic, they often contain provisions that are not always fully understood when the agreement is first signed.
-One of the most important, and frequently overlooked, provisions involves clauses that allow Workers’ Compensation payers or other third-party administrators to “rent” the PPO’s negotiated network rates.
-Through these arrangements, payers gain access to the discounted reimbursement levels negotiated by the PPO, even if the clinic never directly agreed to provide services to that specific employer or insurer under those terms.
+While these contracts can drive traffic to a clinic, they're often not understood when the agreement is first signed.
+Clauses can allow Workers’ Compensation payers or other third-party administrators to “rent” the PPO’s negotiated network rates.
+Through these arrangements, payers gain access to the discounted reimbursement levels negotiated by the PPO.

-When you submit a bill, a bill review vendor applies PPO repricing workers comp logic instead of the state-mandated fee schedule.
+When you submit a bill, a review vendor applies PPO logic instead of the state-mandated fee schedule.
 This automatically slashes your reimbursement to a lower contracted rate.
-These Workers' Comp PPO reductions are applied systematically by automated software.
-No human actually reviews the clinical necessity of your care; the system simply applies the lowest possible price point.
-This gap between the care you provide and the payment you receive directly impacts how profitable a PT clinic is today.
+These Workers' Comp PPO reductions are applied by automated software.
+No human actually reviews the clinical necessity of your care, and the system simply applies the lowest possible price point.
+This gap between the care provided and the payment received directly impacts how profitable a PT clinic is.

 The Drain of Auto Claim Reimbursements

-The issue extends beyond Workers’ Compensation and also affects claims submitted under Personal Injury Protection (PIP) and MedPay coverage.
-In many auto-related cases, reimbursement reductions are not tied to clearly defined fee schedules or transparent contractual agreements.
-Instead, insurers frequently rely on internal calculations based on what they describe as “Usual, Customary, and Reasonable” (UCR) fee data.
+PPO reductions also impact auto claims.
+In many auto-related cases, reimbursement reductions are not tied to fee schedules or contractual agreements.
+Instead, insurers rely on internal calculations based on what they call “Usual, Customary, and Reasonable” (UCR) fee data.

-In theory, UCR data is intended to reflect the typical cost of a medical service within a specific geographic area.
-However, in practice, the methodology used to calculate these rates is often unclear to providers.
-Insurance companies may rely on proprietary databases or third-party benchmarking tools that aggregate historical billing information to determine what they consider an appropriate reimbursement level.
-Because these databases are not always transparent, providers typically have little visibility into how the final payment amount was calculated.
+UCR data is intended to reflect the typical cost of a medical service within a specific geographic area.
+Insurance companies may rely on proprietary databases or third-party tools to determine reimbursement levels.

-Another challenge is that the data used to determine UCR rates is frequently outdated or based on overly broad geographic regions.
-In some cases, the benchmarks may reflect pricing trends from several years ago or include data from lower-cost markets that do not accurately represent the cost structure of the provider’s local area.
+Data used to determine UCR rates is frequently outdated or based on overly broad geographic regions.
 When this happens, reimbursement levels may be set well below the actual cost of delivering care, particularly for specialized services such as physical therapy, rehabilitation, or post-injury recovery programs.

 The Treatment Your Clinics Provide

-Treating an auto injury patient typically requires significantly more time, documentation, and administrative oversight than treating a patient under a standard commercial health insurance plan.
-These cases often involve detailed initial evaluations, injury-specific functional assessments, and thorough documentation that supports the medical necessity of treatment related to the accident.
-Providers may also be required to coordinate with attorneys, insurance adjusters, case managers, and sometimes independent medical examiners throughout the course of care.
+Treating an auto injury patient typically requires more time, documentation, and administrative oversight than treating a patient under a standard commercial health insurance plan.

 • Additional reports